-

 Escape Into Art

-Powder Hues in Pippa El-Kadhi Brown’s Paintings"There is something important to me about not fully knowing," says Pippa.
+Powder Hues in Pippa El-Kadhi Brown’s Paintings"There is something vital about not fully knowing," says Pippa.

-"About allowing confusion, doubt and contradiction to sit inside the work.
-I don’t want the paintings to resolve too neatly or too soon.I want them to hover in that state of becoming.
+"Confusion, doubt and contradiction sit inside the work.
 That feels true to how it is to be alive."

 -

-In a world that feels increasingly loud and brutal I think there is something radical about dreaminess and about softness.
+In a world that feels increasingly harsh and uncertain, there's something radical about softness.

 A London-based artist of British and Iraqi heritage and a graduate of the Royal College of Art, Pippa El-Kadhi Brown paints in a state of radical softness.
 Her canvases sit in the suspended interval between recognition and dissolution; forms hover at the edge of legibility, colour contributes to charged atmosphere.
 Pastel fields swell and recede across the surface, punctured by currents that pull the eye through the painting in slow, meandering movements.